 featured image

 In the UK, the definition of a small business varies depending on industry and other factors.
-However, it is most commonly based on the number of employees a business has, its turnover or balance sheet total.
+However, it is most commonly based on the number of employees, turnover, or balance sheet total.

 What taxes do small businesses pay in the UK?